Flatbed digital printer: "Hybrid" Flatbed Digital Printers

-Although most flatbed printers are limited to printing on flat some are capable of printing of cylindrical objects, such as bottles and cans, using rotary attachments that position the object and rotate it while the printhead applies ink.
+Although most flatbed printers are limited to printing on flat surfaces, some are capable of printing of cylindrical objects, such as bottles and cans, using rotary attachments that position the object and rotate it while the printhead applies ink.
 Flatbed printers have sometimes been used to print on small spherical objects such as ping pong balls, however, the print resolution tends to decrease around the edges of the printed image due to the inkjets firing ink onto an inclined and further away surface.

 Flatbed printers can sometimes execute multiple passes on a surface to achieve an 3D embossing effect.
 This is either done with colored inks or a clear varnish which is used to create glossy finishes or highlights on the print.

 "Hybrid" UV printers may also refer to printers capable of printing of a flatbed surface as well as roll-to-roll, which enables the use of flexible substrates stored in rolls.